Geometric ergodicity for families of homogeneous Markov chains: Abstract

 \section{Abstract}

-In this paper we find nonasymptotic exponential upper bounds for the deviation in the ergodic theorem for families of homogeneous Markov processes.
-We find some sufficient conditions for geometric ergodicity uniformly over a parametric family.
-We apply this property to the nonasymptotic nonparametric estimation problem for ergodic diffusion processes.
+The paper deals with non asymptotic computable bounds for the geometric convergence rate of homogeneous ergodic Markov processes.
+Some sufficient conditions are stated for simultaneous geometric ergodicity of Markov chain classes.
+This property is applied to nonparametric estimating in ergodic diffusion processes.